medicalid/medicalid.github.io/faq.md

     </div>

     <div class="faq-entry">
-      <h4 id="backups_location">Q5: Where are backup stored?</h4>
+      <h4 id="backups_location">Q5: Where are backups stored?</h4>
       <p class="faq-answer">
-        By default, backups are saved on your device.
+        By default, backups are saved on your device only.
 The location is your "Download" folder and then, subfolders "backup/medicalid".
 The full path depends on the storage that is mount on your device but here is an example with a standard device: <quote>/storage/emulated/0/Download/backups/medicalid/medicalid-X.backup</quote>.
       </p>
     </div>